 In the past, ESD-control polymer floor coatings were only available in a limited variety of solid color options.
 This was due to the specialized ESD pigment used to make the polymer electrically active.
-Because this pigment was inherently dark, brighter colors were not able to be achieved.
+Because this pigment was inherently dark, brighter colors were not able to be achieved in esd floor design ideas.
 End-users were stuck with very few color and decorative options.
 ESD flooring products like carpet and ESD tile filled the need for aesthetically-pleasing ESD flooring options.

-As ESD performance guidelines continue to become more and more stringent, with lower ESD tolerance thresholds, the need for a combination of ESD performance and aesthetics becomes paramount.
+As ESD floor performance guidelines continue to become more and more stringent, with lower ESD tolerance thresholds, the need for a combination of ESD floor performance and aesthetics becomes paramount.

 Protective Industrial Polymer’s unique Protect 200 ESD UR urethane ESD-control coating has revolutionized the ESD-control polymer floor coating market.
 PIP’s proprietary particulate ESD technology has allowed them to design a coating that not only is available in a vast array of bright, vivid colors, but one that also can be used as a transparent topcoat for decorative quartz and flake floors.
 It’s even possible to coat existing ESD tile floors, eliminating the need to perform continuous, expensive stripping and ESD waxing maintenance…all while providing BVG readings below 15 volts with conductive footwear.
 This is due to PIP’s ‘Surface Ground Plane’ technology.